joleys/niko-home-control-II/README.md

 __Remark:__ this is untested as I don't own a device of this type.

-This action exposes a button, camera and lock.
+This action exposes a button, camera and a lock.

 #### Entities